kenlasko/k8s/NASCONFIG.md

 This document helps define the configuration of storage used in this Kubernetes cluster.

 # Base Folders
-These are the base folde/88888*rs used for the cluster.
+These are the base folders used for the cluster.
 These are visible in the cluster as NFS shares.
 Actual location doesn't matter.
 * **appdata** - used for application storage
 * **backup** - used for backup data
 * **media** - used for media (movies/TV/music etc)